StackVista/stackstate-docs/use/stackstate-ui/filters.md

 {% hint style="success" "self-hosted info" %}

+**StackState Self-Hosted**

+Extra information for the StackState Self-Hosted product:

-If required, you can [manually configure the topology filtering limit](/configure/topology/topology-filtering-limits.md).
+If required, you can manually configure the topology filtering limit.
 {% endhint %}

 ## Filter Events